0xPlaygrounds/rig-onchain-kit/README.md

 # Rig Onchain Kit

-A robust framework for building AI-powered applications that interact natively with blockchain networks.
+A rig companion crate for building AI-powered applications that interact natively with blockchain networks.
 Combines LLM capabilities with secure blockchain operations to create intelligent agents capable of executing complex on-chain interactions across Solana and EVM networks.